raspibolt/raspibolt/raspibolt_faq.md

 * Check your lnd version
   `$ lnd --version`

-Starting with version 0.5, pgrading LND got more reliable.
+Starting with version 0.5, upgrading LND got more reliable.
 When upgrading from an earlier version (< v0.5), please follow the detailed procedure in the next section, otherwise you can do a standard update described here.

 * As "admin" user, stop lnd system unit
   `$ sudo systemctl stop lnd`